 This helps explain why some of the females I've known became dogmatic and inflexible when disagreements arose.
 There was no discussion, and they simply left.

 I was a little disappointed by the limited treatment of transgender issues in the book.
 This is probably because not much research has been done on the subject.
 The opposite is true for homosexuality and bisexuality, which are now widely accepted and understood.
 Some aspects of transgender identity may be explained by genetic differences at conception or hormonal exposure during fetal development.
 In theory, transgender issues could be handled in exactly the same manner as homosexuality or bisexuality.
 However, if, like me, you adopt a completely materialistic view of the universe and human life, it seems that you are your body.
 As a materialist, I have difficulty understanding why someone would make risky physical changes to their body through surgery and hormone therapy in order to match their perceived gender identity to their body.
-It is possibly that further research may justify those procedures, but I am a little concerned that, without proper guidelines, children, left to their own devices, may make poor decisions.
+It is possible that further research may justify those procedures, but I am a little concerned that, without proper guidelines, children, left to their own devices, may make poor decisions.
 For example, at this moment, there are probably millions of socially awkward children who erroneously think that becoming transgender would make them more popular.
 I think that some research-based guidelines are in order.

 No comments: